triggermesh/docs/docs/targets/http.md

 Requests from this HTTP Target will verify TLS certificates from the remote server if present.
 If the CA certificate at the server is self-signed, the public certificate needs to be added to the configuration, or alternatively mark the `Skip Verify` option.

 If the remote endpoint requires basic authentication, the password needs to be created as a secret.
+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the password as a secret.

 ## Deploying an Instance of the Target